 Undergraduate Open House in Burbank | October 8 | RSVP today

 The goal is to train students not only as architects but also as citizens.
 They learn to become professional architects who are designers and cultural builders responsive to the challenges of contemporary practice.
 The BArch takes a broadminded approach to the economic, formal, social, technological, and urban dimensions of architecture.

 In addition to the core program, the faculty-based initiatives of the Architecture + Civic Engagement Center (ACE), the Arid Lands Institute (ALI), and the Julius Shulman Institute (JSI), expand academic and professional possibilities.
-Extensive optional study abroad programs coupled with local community outreach provide opportunities for students to directly engage people and places.
-Projects address relevant urban, community, and societal concerns.
-Students become passionate and inspired shapers of the built environment.
+Extensive optional study away programs coupled with local community outreach provide opportunities for students to directly engage people and places.
+Projects address relevant urban, community, societal and environmental concerns, and students become passionate and inspired shapers of the built environment.

 Hailing from varied backgrounds, our student body reflects Southern California itself and creates a rich atmosphere of cultural diversity.
 Our dynamic faculty is made up of practicing professionals and accomplished academics.
 A low student-to-faculty ratio fosters a spirit of collaboration and community, and, together, students and faculty share a belief in the power of architecture to affect positive change.